-To do it properly I should have measured the Spectral Power Distribution of the illuminant and the reflectance of the patches with a spectrophotometer around the time that the capture was taken (didn’t have one, ColorMunki Photo on the way).
-Using published reference reflectances pollute the data and contribute to degrade the results – but you get the idea.
+To do it properly I should have measured the Spectral Power Distribution of the illuminant and the reflectance of the patches with a spectrophotometer around the time that the capture was taken (didn’t have one, X-Rite ColorMunki Photo/i1 Studio on the way, see post scriptum).
+Using published reference SPDs and reflectances pollute the data and contribute to degrade the results – but you get the idea.

 Correcting Matrix ‘Errors’: Profiles

-Note however that the compromise matrix is just that, a compromise, and even if the procedure had been perfect it could result in quite large errors.
-For better overall color rendering performance the preferred method is to correct such errors through optional nonlinear color profile adjustments that are introduced while in via HSV lookup tables.
+Note however that the compromise matrix is just that, a compromise, and even if the procedure had been perfect it could result in relatively large errors.
+For better overall color rendering performance the preferred method is to correct such errors through optional nonlinear color profile adjustments that are typically introduced while in via ProPhoto RGB HSV lookup tables.
 The tables and application methods are usually referred to as camera ‘profiles’ (ICC and DCP for instance), a subject beyond the scope of this article.

 Calculating Sensitivity Metamerism Index (SMI)